 If you focus your energy on your immediate realities, a long term vision and strategy will eventually become apparent to you.

 The most important thing is that you start the journey.
-Maybe check some of these concrete examples to get you started.
-As my mentor, philosopher Daisaku Ikeda says, "Small things matter.
+As a mentor of mine, philosopher Daisaku Ikeda says, "Small things matter.
 What may look like a small act of courage is courage nevertheless.
 The important thing is to be willing to take a step forward".

 Many thanks to the kind people who let me use their wonderful art work